1 Impact Offseason Move All 30 MLB Teams Will Make This Winter

 If the Giants whiff on trading for Stanton and signing Martinez, where does that leave them in their pursuit of a power bat and corner outfielder?

-Jay Bruce, Carlos Gomez, Curtis Granderson and Jose Bautista could emerge as targets, but rolling the dice on CarGo would prove them with the most potential bang for their buck.
+Jay Bruce, Carlos Gomez, Curtis Granderson and Jose Bautista could emerge as targets, but rolling the dice on CarGo would provide them with the most potential bang for their buck.

 The 32-year-old posted an 87 OPS+ with 34 doubles and 14 home runs en route to a minus-0.2 WAR in 2017.